 A Practical Approach to the Language and the Repertoire.
 Stephen Varcoe's book is

-Roderic Dunnett looks back at a thumping good summer for opera festivals in Britain and Ireland.
-Read from part 1 - Castleward, Wexford and Stowe
+Roderic Dunnett looks back at a good summer for opera festivals in Britain and Ireland.
+Part 1 - Castleward, Wexford and Stowe

 Roderic Dunnett was at Glyndebourne for Birtwistle's 'The Last Supper'